Manage hybrid infrastructure at scale with Azure Arc

 Azure Lighthouse can help service providers use Azure Arc to manage customers' hybrid environments, with visibility across all managed Azure Active Directory (Azure AD) tenants.

 Azure Arc helps simplify complex and distributed environments across on-premises, edge and multicloud, enabling deployment of Azure services anywhere and extending Azure management to any infrastructure.

-This topic provides an overview of how service providers can use Azure Arc enabled servers and Azure Arc enabled Kubernetes (preview) in a scalable way to manage their customers' hybrid environment, with visibility across all managed customer tenants.
+This topic provides an overview of how to use Azure Arc–enabled servers and Azure Arc–enabled Kubernetes in a scalable way across the customer tenants you manage.

 Though we refer to service providers and customers in this topic, this guidance also applies to enterprises using Azure Lighthouse to manage multiple tenants.

-Manage hybrid Kubernetes clusters at scale with Azure Arc enabled Kubernetes (preview)
+Manage hybrid Kubernetes clusters at scale with Azure Arc–enabled Kubernetes

 You can manage Kubernetes clusters that have been connected to a customer's subscription with Azure Arc, just as if they were running in Azure.

-If your customer has created a service principal account to onboard Kubernetes clusters to Azure Arc, you can access this service principal account to onboard and manage clusters.
-This can be done by users in the managing tenant who were granted the "Kubernetes Cluster - Azure Arc Onboarding" Azure built-in role when the subscription containing the service principal account was onboarded to Azure Lighthouse.
+If your customer has created a service principal account to onboard Kubernetes clusters to Azure Arc, you can access this account so that you can onboard and manage clusters.
+To do so, a user in the managing tenant must have been granted the "Kubernetes Cluster - Azure Arc Onboarding" Azure built-in role when the subscription containing the service principal account was onboarded to Azure Lighthouse.